 Who are the Professors?

-Programme Director: Anne-Célia Disdier - Prof. Disdier is Senior Researcher at the Paris School of Economics, INRA since 2011.
-She was researcher at the Public Policy lab’ of the INRA since 2009.
-She has also been and Consultant for the OECD, Trade and Agriculture Directorate, and a Post-doc fellow with the Centro Studi Luca d’Agliano, within the CEPR Research Training Network “‘Trade, Industrialization and Development”.
+Programme Director: Anne-Célia Disdier is Professor at the Paris School of Economics since 2011 and INRAE senior researcher.
+She has also been a Consultant for the OECD, the UNCTAD and the World Bank, and a Post-doc fellow with the Centro Studi Luca d’Agliano, within the CEPR Research Training Network “‘Trade, Industrialization and Development”.
 In 2011 she won the INRA Young Researcher Award.
-She has published papers in many journals, including Journal of International Economics, Review of Economics and Statistics, Review of International Economics, The World Bank Economic Review, American Journal of Agricultural Economics, Canadian Journal of Economics, Health Economics, Journal of Comparative Economics.
+She has published papers in many journals, including American Journal of Agricultural Economics, Canadian Journal of Economics, European Economic Review, Health Economics, Journal of Comparative Economics, Journal of International Economics, Review of Economics and Statistics, Review of International Economics, or The World Bank Economic Review.
 Her research focuses on modelling international trade, and measuring the impact of NTMs, with a particular reference to agriculture.

-- Class taught during the programme: Advanced methods for firm level trade data
+- Class taught during the programme: Trade policy I

 - Webpage: http://mathieuparenti.weebly.com/

 Ariell Reshef is an Associate Member of the Paris School of Economics and a CNRS researcher (Directeur de Recherche) at the Centre d’Economie de la Sorbonne, Université Paris 1 Panthéon-Sorbonne.
 Until January 2016 he was an Associate Professor (with tenure) at the University of Virginia.
 He obtained his Ph.D. in economics from New York University in 2008.
 His research interests focus on income distribution – in particular, the relationship of labor markets with global trade, technological change, and regulation.
 His work lies at the intersection of International Trade, Labor Economics, and Macroeconomics.
 He has published papers in leading journals such as The Quarterly Journal of Economics, Review of Economics and Statistics, Journal of Development Economics, Canadian Journal of Economics and has written several policy articles, including a book on Job Polarization in France.
-His current research projects examine structural change of employment and evolution of productivity in France, compensation in the financial sector, and the long run evolution of the legal services sector in the United States.
+His current research projects examine structural change of employment and evolution of productivity in France, how the spread and deepening of global value chains (GVCs) affect the labor share, and this interacts with automation, and the long run evolution of the legal services sector in the United States.

 - Class taught during the programme: Trade and Income Distribution